Muhammad Mahbubur Rahman (general)

 Mahbubur Rahman is a retired lieutenant general of the Bangladesh Army who served as the Chief of Army Staff of the Bangladesh Army from May 1996 to December 1997.
+He was graduated from Bangladesh University of Engineering and Technology in civil engineering.
 He was commissioned in the Pakistan Army Corps of Engineers from 17 special course on 2 March 1964.
-He is a member of Bangladesh Nationalist Party.